Art Galleries of Sydney - review by Rusty Compass

 Museum of Contemporary Art MCA

-This is Sydney's main contemporary art institution in stunning digs right by the harbour in the Rocks.
-There’s Indigenous art and a broad collection of painting, sculpture and more over 3 floors.
+This is Sydney's main contemporary art institution in stunning digs right by the Sydney Harbour, in the Rocks.
+There’s Indigenous art and a broad collection of contemporary painting, sculpture and more over 3 floors.

 Originally funded by a 1943 bequest to Sydney University by John Power (the man behind the university's Power Gallery - see Chau Chak Wing Museum below), the MCA has been expanding since its opening in 1991 and is now a major government funded institution.